-Web Engagement and Data Processing Server can't do their jobs without the help of these third-party Java-based applications:
+Web Engagement can't do its job without the help of these third-party Java-based applications:

-- Cassandra

-- Elasticsearch
+- Cassandra - Elasticsearch

-- Spark

 Because Genesys doesn't create these products, we can't control their dependencies.
 This means that they are subject to vulnerabilities that would not otherwise affect Web Engagement.
 Please pay attention to the following recommendations as you are securing your Web Engagement environment.